 - Keep bringing your hand toward his mouth and if he is being very gentle, and not grabbing at all, let them take the treat.

-Your dog will be less likely to grab things from other people when he/she learns to be gentle, especially if other members in your family practice it, too.
+Your dog will be less likely to grab things from other people when he/she learns to be gentle, especially if other members of your family practice it, too.

 This command is helpful when you give your dog a bone to eat or play with.
 It helps when you are giving him anything that he/she might put into their mouth.